roszenil/CCDBcurator/README.md

 You have to do this because  there are so many particular cases that are being scan in the internal functions of CCDB.
 I try to add all of the cases, and enumerate them below.
 However, you should expect some errors still in CCDBcurator v1.

-### Good news: If you need any angiosperm genus you don't need to do any of the steps above.
-I am providing an already revised dataset in this version.
+-If you need any angiosperm genus you don't need to do any of the steps above.
+I am providing partially revised dataset in this version.
+Make sure to cite CCDB authors if you use it-

 Load the library of CCDB curator
 ```{r}